albrow/zoom/CONTRIBUTING.md

 3. If the project does not support semantic versioning, then the version should be pinned to the latest commit hash.
 E.g.,
    `ref: 2b2c4ccb8692bb9d0ac6411c1fe47bb04be0ee05`.

+After you have added or updated the dependency, run `glide install` to have Glide get the appropriate version and put it in the `vendor` folder.

+For Zoom, we commit all third-party dependencies in the `vendor` folder to version control.
+That way, you don't have to use Glide (or even know that Glide exists) in order to use Zoom.
+In order to get this to work properly, you must remove the `.git` file from the project in the `vendor` folder.
+If you don't do this, git will either ignore the directory where the dependency was installed or use submodules, which is not desirable (the exact behavior depends on how you added the directories).
+After you have removed the `.git`, run `git add` as you would normally.